10 Potential Health Benefits of Green Tea

 In addition, green tea contains catechins, which are antioxidants that have been shown to help promote fat burning.

-One specific catechin found in green tea, called epigallocatechin gallate (EGCG), has been studied for its potential to boost fat metabolism and reduce the formation of new fat cells.
+Epigallocatechin gallate (EGCG), a catechin found in green tea, has been looked at for its possible ability to speed up the metabolism of fat and stop the formation of new fat cells.

 Several studies have suggested that consuming green tea or green tea extract may lead to modest weight loss in overweight or obese individuals.